 Similarly, the Hawaiian fish hook has been around for thousands of years and holds a special place in sacred Hawaiian mythology.
 In Hawaii, the traditional fish hook is called a Makau, but the one Maui uses throughout Hawaiian myths is called a Manaiakani.
 Just like in the Maori legend from New Zealand, Maui uses his hook to pull up the islands that we now know as the Hawaiian Islands during a fishing trip with his brothers.

 Hawaiian fishermen began using these traditional hooks to fish and later fashioned them into necklaces to wear for good luck and safe travel across the oceans.
-These days, Maui hook necklaces have become even more popular as unique gifts for people around the world.
+These days, hook of Maui necklaces have become even more popular as unique gifts for people around the world.

 What Materials Are Used to Make Maui Hook Necklaces?